KartaYu/Little_Poker_Game/README.md

 # How to win

-1. If both of you and computer got "offsuit", comparing the biggest in your and the compoter, who has bigger one who win.
+1. If both of you and computer got a "offsuit", comparing the biggest in your and the computer, who has bigger one who win.
     Example:
         I got : ♠5 ♠A and the computer got : ♠9 ♥7,I wins.
         ![alt_tag](https://i.imgur.com/ZV46TMh.png)